tsv-stacks/results-to-logs-prototype/README.md

 5. Highlight calculations used for dilutions
 6. Add 'tab' to each input
 7. Add 'enter' to perform calculation
+8. Webpack to allow code to run in browser and node env

 ### Calculation Loop functionality